tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day4a.docx.md

 drwxr-xr-x   4 hoggac01  staff   128 14 Jul 17:22 phenotypes
 drwxr-xr-x  68 hoggac01  staff  2176 12 Aug 11:02 sumstats
 ```
-Look at each directory using ls.
+Look at each directory using `ls`.
 There are two sets of summary
 statistics in each population folder from the analysis of a simulated
 continuos phenotype.
 For computation speed the summary statistics are
 only have a small subset of SNPs, 19k-20k genomewide